 Qualified leadership, including the addition of a Certified Substance Abuse Counselor in long-term recovery, would become the new standard in faith based care.
 Add an authentic director, known for the customization of personal designs and original projects.
 Finish with the support of an inspired pastor with decades of his own success with sobriety.
 That’s something genuine, uncompromised and built from scratch with integrity.
 It’s over 50 years of first-hand work in the trenches of recovery and one of the many characteristics that set us apart.

-The profitability of recovery programs on the shoulders of a vulnerable population has come to represent a troubling conflict of interest.
+The profitability of recovery programs at the expense of a vulnerable population has come to represent an obvious conflict of interest.
 We want to draw a clear distinction between treatment models and exactly where we stand in relation to the crowded field.
-Historically, the vast majority of successful cases recover piecemeal on a gradual basis in a structured community setting.
-However, short term treatment is composed of quarantine in a simulated environment followed by instant freedom upon release.
-In all fairness, each has its pros and cons based upon expectations and individual circumstances.
+Historically, the vast majority of successful cases recover piecemeal on a gradual basis in a community setting.
+They’re offered structure, not confinement.
+In contrast, short term treatment is designed for quarantine in a controlled environment followed by instant freedom upon release.
+They shield a man from temptation for a predetermined period.
+In all fairness, either extreme has its pros and cons based on time constraints and immediate goals for treatment.

 IRS approval followed with separate 501c3 status in 2018.
 Plans followed for a twelve month, three stage comprehensive program.
 With a priority on oversight, we voluntarily opened the books and the homes to inspection through the National Alliance of Recovery Residences.
 As a result, the prominent NCARR standards certification was awarded to the first faith-based provider in the region.
 The antithesis of unregulated, money driven, cookie-cutter treatment was born.
 It was a vision 20 years in the making.